Girgias/php-rfcs/container-offset-behaviour.md

 - Fetch Append:
   the `ArrayAccess::offsetGet($offset)` method is called with `$offset` being equal to `null`

-Because `ArrayAccess::offsetGet($offset)` is called for fetching operations, and if it does not return an object or by-reference, the following a notice is emitted:
+Because `ArrayAccess::offsetGet($offset)` is called for fetching operations, if it does not return an object or by-reference, the following notice is emitted:
 ```text
 Notice: Indirect modification of overloaded element of ClassName has no effect in %s on line %d
 ```